any-docs/css/content/guides/flexible_box_layout/use_cases/index.md

 Another way to align items on the main axis is to use auto margins.
 This enables the design pattern of a navigation bar where one group of items are aligned left and another group aligned right.
 Here we are using the auto margins technique described in [Using auto margins for main axis alignment](/guides/Flexible_box_layout/Aligning_items#using_auto_margins_for_main_axis_alignment).

 The items are aligned on the main axis with `normal`, which behaves as `start`, as this is the initial behavior of flexbox.
-The {{cssxref("gap")}} property creates gaps between items.
+The `gap` property creates gaps between items.
 And we are aligning the last item to the right by giving it a `margin-left` value of `auto`.
 You can move the class from one item to another to change where the split happens.

 ```html live-sample___split-navigation
 <nav>